• Skip to primary navigation

 2. Heat the oil over medium-high heat.
 Once the oil is hot, drop the chicken pieces using a spoon.

-3. Fry the chicken pakoras for 3-4 minutes or the inside meat is fully cooked and the batter is crispy golden brown.
+3. Fry the chicken pakoras for 3-4 minutes or until the inside meat is fully cooked and the batter is crispy and golden brown.

 4 image collage showing how to fry battered chicken pieces.